-The KMZ was localized in dry, high-grade mid-crustal gneisses.
-Once shearing was active, it allowed externally derived fluids to infiltrate the KMZ and activate a number of positive feedback processes that allowed weakening and continued strain localization.
-The observed mineral assemblages lead us to conclude that the KMZ was fluid bearing during deformation, but the general absence of hydrofractures and hydrothermal precipitates indicate that fluid pressures and the fluid/rock ratio remained low.
-In this regard the KMZ differs from most other exhumed and active continental retrograde shear zones for which high fluid/rock ratios have been suggested (Kerrich et al., 1977; Etheridge et al., 1983; McCaig et al., 1990) or for which high fluid pressures are inferred (Rice, 1992; Ozacar and Zandt, 2009).
-It consequently appears that retrograde shearing can be sustained under a variety of fluid regimes, from dry and entirely fluid absent (Tenczer et al., 2006), through low-volume fluid presence such as described here, to examples where shear zones are inundated and dominated by fluid.
-There is also a range in cases from where high fluid pressures are sustained by a combination of high fluid volumes and low permeability, to shear zones where either low fluid volumes or high permeability prevent the build-up of high fluid pressures.
-Therefore we conclude that the dominant contribution of fluids to sustaining localized deformation under retrograde conditions can be through reaction weakening, by producing weaker mineral phases and facilitating grain-size reduction.
+The KMZ was localised in dry, high-grade mid-crustal gneisses, such that shear zone initiation most likely occurred through reactivation of existing favourably-oriented high-temperature, ductile structures (Worley and Wilson, 1996; Montesi, 2013).
+Once shearing was active, it allowed fluids, most likely meteoric, externally-derived fluids to infiltrate the KMZ and activate a number of positive feedback processes that allowed weakening and continued strain localisation.
+The observed mineral assemblages lead us to conclude that the KMZ was fluid-bearing during deformation, but the absence of hydrofractures and hydrothermal precipitates indicate that fluid pressures and the fluid-rock ratio remained low.
+In this regard the KMZ differs from most other exhumed and active continental retrograde shear zones for which high fluid-rock ratios have been suggested (Kerrich et al., 1977; Etheridge et al., 1983; McCaig et al., 1990), or for which high fluid pressures are inferred (Rice, 1992; Ozacar and Zandt, 2009).
+It consequently appears that retrograde shearing can be sustained under a variety of fluid regimes, from dry and entirely fluid-absent (Tenczer et al., 2006), through low-volume fluid presence such as described here, to examples where shear zones are inundated and dominated by fluid.
+There is also a range in cases from where high fluid pressures are sustained by a combination of high fluid volumes and low permeability, to shear zones where either low fluid volumes or high permeability prevents the build up of high fluid pressures.
+We therefore conclude that the dominant contribution of fluids to sustaining localised deformation under retrograde conditions can be through reaction weakening, by producing weaker mineral phases and facilitating grain size reduction.
 We also conclude that weak lower crustal, fluid-bearing shear zones do not need to imply high fluid pressures, but can also be significantly weaker than surrounding wall rocks from reaction weakening at hydrostatic fluid pressure conditions.

 Acknowledgements.
 Luca Menegon and Florian Fusseis are thanked for helpful reviews that improved and clarified the manuscript.
-This work is based on research supported by research development grants from the University of Cape Town.
+This work is based upon research supported by Research Development grants of the University of Cape Town.
 We thank Koos and Anna Bosman for access to their land and their hospitality during field work.